-- 7.2 Under the Equality Act 2020 (S.149) a Public Authority must, in the exercise of its functions, have due regard to the need to:- - (a) eliminate discrimination, harassment, victimisation and any otherconduct that is prohibited under the 2010 Act - (b) advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it - (c) foster good relations between persons who share a relevant protected characteristic and persons who do not share it - 7.3 This policy has been subject to an Equalities Impact Assessment and it does not have an adverse effect on equality issues. - 8.0 Immigration Act - 8.1 Following the implementation of the Immigration Act 2016, the Licensing Authority will ensure that the "Entitlement to Work" test is checked and scrutinised for Personal Licence Holders and individual Premises Licence Holders, where the Premises Licence permits the sale of alcohol or late night refreshment. - 8.2 Where an individual holding a Premises Licence within the Borough ceases to be entitled to work in the United Kingdom on or after 6th April 2017, the Premises Licence lapses immediately, and will lapse completely unless transferred or an Interim Authority lodged within 28 days - 8.3 A Personal Licence issued by the Licensing Authority, will lapse when an individual is no longer entitled to work in the United Kingdom on or after 6th April 2017. - 8.4 The Licensing Authority will work closely with the Home Office

-Immigration Enforcement (HIOE) as a Responsible Authority.
-The
+- 7.1 The Licensing Authority have a public sector equality duty to the following protected characteristics: - Age - Disability - Sex, gender reassignment, sexual orientation - Pregnancy and maternity - Race, religion or belief - Marriage and civil partnership - 7.2 Under the Equality Act 2020 (S.149) a Public Authority must, in the exercise of its functions, have due regard to the need to:- - (a) eliminate discrimination, harassment, victimisation and any other conduct that is prohibited under the 2010 Act - (b) advance equality of opportunity between persons who share a relevant protected characteristic and persons who do not share it - (c) foster good relations between persons who share a relevant protected characteristic and persons who do not share it - 7.3 The Licensing Authority has considered the Equality and Diversity issues that may arise from the Policy.
+The Local Authority considers that this policy does not raise any concerns with regards to equality and diversity.

+8.0 Immigration Act

+- 8.1 Following the implementation of the Immigration Act 2016, the Licensing Authority will ensure that the "Entitlement to Work" test is checked and scrutinised for Personal Licence Holders and individual Premises Licence Holders, where the Premises Licence permits the sale of alcohol or late night refreshment. - Where an individual holding a Premises Licence within the Borough ceases to be entitled to work in the United Kingdom on or after 6th April 2017, the Premises Licence lapses immediately, and will lapse completely unless transferred or an Interim Authority lodged within 28 days of when the individual's right to work ended. - 8.3 A Personal Licence issued by the Licensing Authority will lapse when an individual is no longer entitled to work in the United Kingdom on or after 6th April 2017. - 8.4 The Licensing Authority will work closely with the Home Office Immigration Enforcement (HIOE) as a Responsible Authority.
+The Licensing Authority will advise the HIOE where applicants have committed immigration offences and furthermore provide the HIOE assistance when entering and carrying out their enforcement duties at licensed premises within the Borough.

-Licensing Authority will advise the HIOE where applicants have committed immigration offences and furthermore provide the HIOE assistance when entering and carrying out their enforcement duties at licensed premises within the Borough. - 9.0 Modern Day Slavery - 9.1 The Licensing Authority acknowledges the implementation of the Modern Day Slavery Act 2015 and will therefore fully take on their responsibilities and statutory duties under the Act - 9.2 This Licensing Authority recognises the role it can play in proactively preventing modern slavery, which includes consideration of:- - Identification and referral of victims during inspections and visits
+9.0 Modern Day Slavery

+- 9.1 The Licensing Authority acknowledges the implementation of the Modern Day Slavery Act 2015 and will therefore fully take on their responsibilities and statutory duties under the Act - 9.2 This Licensing Authority recognises the role it can play in proactively preventing modern slavery, which includes consideration of:- - Identification and referral of victims during inspections and visits - Reporting and referring for investigation via the National Crime Agency's national referral mechanism any of its licence holders or managers of premises as a cause for concern - Assisting partners with Community safety services and disruption activities.